You can prevent heart disease by following a heart-healthy lifestyle. Here are strategies to help you protect your heart.By Mayo Clinic Staff

 Make sleep a priority in your life.
 Set a sleep schedule and stick to it by going to bed and waking up at the same times each day.
 Keep your bedroom dark and quiet, so it's easier to sleep.

-Treatments for obstructive sleep apnea include losing weight or using a continuous positive airway pressure (CPAP) device that keeps your airway open while you sleep.
+Treatments for obstructive sleep apnea may include losing weight if you're overweight or using a continuous positive airway pressure (CPAP) device that keeps your airway open while you sleep.
 CPAP treatment appears to lower the risk of heart disease from sleep apnea.

 High blood pressure and high cholesterol can damage your heart and blood vessels.
 But without testing for them, you probably won't know whether you have these conditions.
 Regular screening can tell you what your numbers are and whether you need to take action.

 Blood pressure.
 Regular blood pressure screenings usually start in childhood.
 You should have a blood pressure test performed at least once every two years to screen for high blood pressure as a risk factor for heart disease and stroke, starting at age 18.

 If you're age 40 or older, or you're between the ages of 18 and 39 with a high risk of high blood pressure, ask your doctor for a blood pressure reading every year.
 Optimal blood pressure is less than 120/80 millimeters of mercury (mm Hg).

 - Cholesterol levels.
 Adults should generally have their cholesterol measured at least once every five years starting at age 18.
 Earlier testing may be recommended if you have other risk factors, such as a family history of early-onset heart disease.